 Information on Education Credits is available in the IRS Publication Form 8863.
 You may also contact your tax preparer for this information.

 All students are able to retrieve their 1098-T electronically, and specific instructions for accessing the online 1098-T can be found in our Forms & Instructions.
-Additionally, each year students are given the opportunity to elect to receive their 1098-T forms electronically.
+Each year students are given the opportunity to elect to receive their 1098-T forms electronically.
 If students do not elect to only receive an online version, a paper representation is mailed to the permanent address on file through the MySoutheast portal, as of January 1st.

-IRS Regulations require college and universities to deliver the 1098-T by January 31st of each year.
+IRS regulations require college and universities to deliver the 1098-T by January 31st of each year.
 Southeast partners with Heartland ECSI during the preparation and issuance of 1098-T forms.
 Heartland ECSI will prepare and postmark all 1098-T's for mailing by January 31, in addition to providing online access by that date.

 Heartland ECSI is a servicer that colleges and universities use to assist in various functions and reporting requirements.
 By using a servicer, it simplifies the process and provides better customer service for students and families.